GDevelop: Built-in content editors

 Gdevelop's IDE also has built-in editors for graphics and audio.
 Piskel is integrated for editing art, and JFXR is integrated for creating sound effects.

-One-Click Export
+One-click export

 Games can be exported directly to Android, Windows, Linux, and Web platforms.
 It is possible to make a local export that allows for manual iOS, Android, or desktop OS compiling, as well as export to platforms like Kongregate, itch.io, Google Play, etc.

+gd.games: GDevelop's own game hosting platform

+GDevelop also allows unlimited one-click builds to be published on their own game hosting platform, gd.games, even for free accounts.
+This gives game creators access to permanent URLs, creator profiles and more integrated analytics for their games.

 Supported platforms

 GDevelop allows users to compile games into stand-alone games, without requiring the software to run.

-The following platforms are supported for One-Click Export:
+The following platforms are supported for One-click export: